solana-foundation/developer-content/content/guides/token-extensions/dynamic-meta-data-nft.md

 Some of these gaming related use cases include:

-- save the level and xp of the player
+- save the level and XP of the player
 - the current weapon and armor
 - the current quest
 - the list goes on!